ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 ---------

 Now we need a function to actually _run_ `Cloud` computations.
-This is actually trivial: we unpack the `ReaderT (Handle c) IO a` stuff that's within the `Cloud` data constructor and apply it to `runReaderT` which passes in the given `Handle` data, thus configuring the computation:
+This is actually trivial: we extract the `ReaderT (Handle c) IO a` stuff that's within the `Cloud` data constructor and apply it to `runReaderT` which passes in the given `Handle` data, thus configuring the computation:

 {% highlight haskell %}
 runCloudIO :: Handle c -> Cloud c a -> IO a runCloudIO r (Cloud body) = runReaderT body r
+{% endhighlight %}

+Since `Cloud` is an instance of Monad we can chain any number of such computations within a `do` block and wrap the overall computation in a `runCloudIO` call, which produces the result:

+{% highlight haskell %}
+total hdl = runCloudIO hdl $ do c <- cloudAuth cloud2 c
+   d <- cloud3 c
+   ...
 {% endhighlight %}